LukeShortCloud/rootpages/src/ansible.rst

 Install:

-By default, AWX will install Docker containers from Docker Hub.
-It is also possible to have the installer build Docker containers from scratch an deploy them into a OpenShift cluster.
+By default, AWX will install docker containers from Docker Hub.
+It is also possible to have the installer build docker containers from scratch an deploy them into a OpenShift cluster.

 .. code-block:: sh